-In terms of the programme's design and delivery - including its proposed curriculum - the EEC suggests that Frederick University continue to challenge itself, its staff and its students to remain at the 'cutting edge' of professional and academic knowledge in the fields of Administration and Leadership.
-It notes with interest and approval the commitment of the University to provide Greek speaking students with access to translations of relevant English language texts as well as the pedagogic structures put in place to ensure engagement by the student body with key concepts in the areas of Administration and Leadership.
-It would urge the academic body to continue to produce and publish high quality, contextually relevant research in the Leadership and Administration areas in order to mirror the professional practice contexts of the student body.
-There is evidence in both the content and teaching focus of the programme to suggest an awareness of the importance of this with attention being paid to critical concepts such as culture, diversity and context when engaging with ideas and practices of leadership and administration.
+In terms of the programme's design and delivery - including its proposed curriculum - the EEC suggests that Frederick University continue to challenge itself, its staff and its students to remain at the 'cutting edge' of professional and academic knowledge in the fields of Curriculum and Instruction.
+It notes with interest and approval the commitment of the University to provide Greek speaking students with access to translations of relevant English language texts as well as the pedagogic structures put in place to ensure engagement by the student body with key concepts in the areas of Curriculum and Instruction.
+It would urge the academic body to continue to produce and publish high quality, contextually relevant research in the Curriculum and Instruction areas in order to mirror the professional practice contexts of the student body.
+There is evidence in both the content and teaching focus of the programme to suggest an awareness of the importance of this with attention being paid to critical concepts in the fields of Curriculum and Instruction.
+There is also a welcome focus on material that is relevant to the needs and interests of educators working and studying in a Greek speaking context with the centrality of culturally embedded and resonant programme content being particularly noteworthy.